IOC profit doubles in Q3 on inventory gains | Business

-Indian Oil Corporation (IOC) on Friday reported a near doubling of December quarter net profit as rising oil prices yielded inventory gains and a rise in petrochemical margins.
+Indian Oil Corporation (IOC) on Friday said its December quarter net profit more than doubled to Rs 4,916.59 crore as rising oil prices yielded inventory gains and a rise in petrochemical margins.

-Net profit in October-December at Rs 4,916.59 crore was 97 per cent higher than Rs 2,339.02 crore earning in the same period a year back.
+The net profit in October-December 2020 was 110 per cent higher than Rs 2,339.02 crore earning in the same period a year back.

 ''Net profit increased because of inventory gains and higher petrochemical margin,'' IOC Chairman Shrikant Madhav Vaidya told reporters here.